AseelBennagi/AseelBennagi/README.md

 - 👋 Hi, I’m @AseelBennagi
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning Java and Spring framework
+- 🌱 I’m currently learning React and NEXT framework
 - 📫 How to reach me: aseelbennaji@yahoo.com  // phone: +40735744309

 <!---